dvk65/inland-flooding/GUIDE.md

 ['2021 Henri', '2012 Sandy', '2018 March Extratropical Cyclone', '2010 March - April RI MA Flood', '1978 Feb Extratropical Cyclone', '1991 October Extratropical Cyclone', '2018 January Extratropical Cyclone', '2011 Irene', '2023 July MA NY VT Flood', '2023 December East Coast Cyclone']
 ```

 However, the selected satellite is [Sentinel-2](https://developers.google.com/earth-engine/datasets/catalog/sentinel-2).
 Sentinel-2 (Level-1C) was launched in 2015.
 As a result, high-water marks before 2015 will not be included.
-Additionally, based on the previous output, the earliest flood event after 2015 occurred in 2018.
-Therefore, we can set the date threshold to 2017.
-This allows us to utilize the more precise Sentinel-2 Level-2A dataset, which has been available since March 28, 2017.
-This date (2017-03-28) will be used when collecting high-water levels.
+Additionally, based on the output above, the earliest flood event after 2015 occurred in 2018.
+Given this, we can focus on the more precise Sentinel-2 Level-2A dataset, which has been available since March 28, 2017.
+This date (2017-03-28) will be the starting point for collecting high-water levels.

 | Event | Date |
 |-------|------|